 Deciding to become a foster parent to a child who is in the custody of foster care is one way that you can make a huge difference in the life of a child who is experiencing times of uncertainty and crisis.
-Foster care is typically a last resort and no fault of the child.
+Foster care is typically a last resort and no-fault for the child.
 Foster kids need love, security, and the “normalcy” of living in a home environment.

-It is important for prospective parents to understand that every state has its own fostering guidelines and families considering fostering in PA should plan to do their research (both online and off), reach out to local resources, and ask themselves some necessary soul-searching questions before pressing GO and getting started.
+Prospective parents need to understand that every state has its own fostering guidelines and families considering fostering in PA should plan to do their research (both online and off), reach out to local resources, and ask themselves some necessary soul-searching questions before pressing GO and getting started.